 As the state of California continues to encourage people to stay home except for essential needs, we want to make sure you have the most accurate information about how to access our services during this time.
-The order is effective until May 31, 2020.
 We’ll update this page regularly.

 - Main Office (1035 Market Street) – Closed

 - Mobile Testing Unit – Closed

 - Magnet at Strut (470 Castro St.): Walk-in clients are not being seen at this time.
 Please call the clinic at 415-581-1600 for instructions.
 Sexual health screenings with STI testing offered by appointment Wednesday – Saturday.
 Call 415-487-8037 to schedule an appointment.